nnoell/neurowm/README.md

 In order to run *neurowm*, you must firstly write your own **neurowm.c** configuration file in **~/.neurowm** folder.
 If the folder does not exist, create it.
 There are examples of **neurowm.c** configuration files under the **examples** folder.

-The **default neurowm configuration** lies within the config module, so, to run *neurowm* with its default parameters, you just need to load the already defined `defWMConfig` structure.
+The **default neurowm configuration** lies within the config module, so, to run *neurowm* with its default parameters, you just need to load the already defined `NeuroConfigConfiguration` structure.
 Here is an example of the simpliest neurowm.c:

 	#include <neuro/neurowm.h>

 	int main() {
-		return runN(&defWMConfig);
+		return runN(&NeuroConfigConfiguration);
 	}

 Once you have written your own neurowm.c file, compile it using the `--recompile` flag: